 Brain fatigue is mental confusion that can happen at any time and without warning.
 When it happens it’s easy to experience a lack of focus, reduced mental acuity and poor memory recall.

 Although I was aware of some brain fatigue, I never really understood what it meant, or whether it applied to me, because I didn’t know I had a disability.

 I have now learned that brain fatigue is to do with how the brain is wired, in my case because I have cerebral palsy.
 If like me, you feel like your head is stuck in a vice, you can’t concentrate or function, or you just feel extremely tired, here are some practical suggestions below:

 - Cut out refined sugars, foods containing MSG and drinks containing caffeine.
 Eat plenty of protein and carbohydrates and cut down on saturated fats;

-- Sleep regularly and at regular times so that you maintain mental clarity.
-Avoid exercising or watching television too close to bed as this will over-stimulate an already active brain.
+- Sleep at regular times so that you maintain mental clarity.
+Avoid exercising or watching television too close to bed as this will over-stimulate the brain.
 Being overtired can add to problems with mental clarity;

-- Exercise is responsible for reducing stress and encouraging better sleep.
+- Exercise is known for reducing stress and encouraging better sleep.
 It also helps us build up energy, so incorporating exercise regularly into a daily routine is an advantage;

 - Reducing stress is a vital part of a healthy routine and may help maintain mental clarity.
 It is therefore important to lower your stress levels and find time to relax;